andytudhope/thebluebook/source/fugue-i/index.md

 ## Social computation

-Honestly, the rest of the paper is a little technical for me, but that one question stuck with me:
+Honestly, the rest of the paper is a little technical for me, but that last sentence stuck with me:

-`Can there be a similar universal format for the behavior produced by social computation?`
+`an abstract conceptual analysis of what it really means to be a game – beyond the details of current game theory.`

-Johann actually focusses on games more than literature which, though appropriate for our times, is not in line with my own interests.
+Johann actually focusses on computer games more than literature which, though appropriate for our times, is not in line with my own interests.
 Either way, I think that books are the original MMORPG games, and have been being played since at least the invention of the [playdough protocols](https://nakamotoinstitute.org/the-playdough-protocols/).

 Moreover, revolutions in publishing and disseminating text have also resulted in revolutions of wider social consciousness, which means books are also - in a very literal way - the original forms of social computation that memes have been using to build the [Seventh Kingdom](https://www.youtube.com/watch?v=TfkRZWFHpss "See also https://techgnosis.com/shots-of-awe-interview/").